Herself (film)

 Herself is a 2020 drama film directed by Phyllida Lloyd, from a screenplay by Malcolm Campbell and Clare Dunne.
 The film stars Dunne, Harriet Walter and Conleth Hill.

 Herself had its world premiere at the Sundance Film Festival on 24 January 2020 and was released in the United States in a limited release on 30 December 2020, followed by digital streaming on Amazon Prime Video on 8 January 2021 by Amazon Studios.

 Premise

-Single mother Sandra (Clare Dunne) has been struggling to get by with her two young daughters after leaving her abusive husband.
-After the housing system refuses to give her a new home, Sandra decides to build her own with the help of a friendly community and a handful of new friends.
+Single mother Sandra has been struggling to get by with her two young daughters after leaving her abusive husband.
+Housed in state-funded hotel accommodation, Sandra decides to build her own house with the help of a friendly community and a handful of new friends.
 With this new purpose, Sandra rediscovers herself: that is until her abusive former husband sues her for custody of the children.